Gizmotronn/memoglue/sololearnbasicconceptspython.md

 # Python - Sololearn Basic Concepts

+## What we learn
+* In Python, we use the print statement to output text - print("This is an example")
+* We use quotation marks around text that should be outputed in the console

 ## Welcome to Python
 * Python is a high-level programming language.
 * It has applications in numerous areas (for example, web programming, scientific computing, and artificial intelligence)